zhaolongkzz/human_motion/README.md

 wget http://www.cs.stanford.edu/people/ashesh/h3.6m.zip
 unzip h3.6m.zip
 rm h3.6m.zip
+# download the Pre-trained dataset from Drive to scripts floder
 ```

 **Note:**download the Pre-tarined dataset from google drive, and place them into the scripts floder.(the h3.6m and Pre-train floders is both in scripts floder.)